 - 4 tablespoons of sugar

-- Cool yuca to room temperature.
+- Making buñuelo batter: Cool yuca to room temperature.
 Remove and discard the center nerve.
 Place in the food processor bowl.
-Add butter, egg, baking soda, baking powder, salt and sugar.
+Add butter, egg, baking soda, baking powder, salt, and sugar.
 Blend until it turns into a smooth batter.

-- Place still warm into 4 small bowls or dessert glasses, pour equal amount of syrup over them.
+- Serving: Place them still warm into 4 small bowls or dessert glasses, pour equal amount of syrup over them.
 Serve immediately.